Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 * Investment firms should **prioritize Fintech** as it shows the **strongest momentum and sheer scale of unicorn creation**.
 * Internet Software & Services remains a **safe bet with consistency and proven year-over-year performance**.
-* E-Commerce unicorns, though fewer, display **healthy valuations and could offer selective high-return opportunities*/*.
+* E-Commerce unicorns, though fewer, display **healthy valuations and could offer selective high-return opportunities**.
 * **Continuous tracking of valuations is necessary** since higher unicorn counts don’t always mean higher valuations — **market dynamics shift fast**.
 * Diversifying across these three industries **may provide the firm both stability (software) and aggressive growth** (fintech/e-commerce).
 <br>

 ## FINAL NOTES

-This project demonstrated how SQL can uncover meaningful business insights from structured data.
-By narrowing analysis to the top three industries, we provided the investment firm with a clear, evidence-backed picture of where the unicorn ecosystem is thriving.
+This project demonstrated how I used SQL to uncover meaningful business insights from structured data.
+By narrowing the analysis to the top three industries, I provided the investment firm with a clear, evidence-backed picture of where the unicorn ecosystem is thriving.
 These findings help guide **smarter portfolio strategies, ensuring decisions are based on industry performance trends rather than speculation**.
-Future extensions of this analysis could include geographical comparisons or investor-specific performance to give an even more targeted investment strategy.
+Future extensions could include geographical comparisons or investor-specific performance to provide an even more targeted investment strategy.
 <br>
 <br>
 ## REFERENCES